shawn-nyk/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
-  e.g. in `add -com n/COMPANY_NAME i/INDUSTRY j/JOBS`, `COMPANY_NAME, INDUSTRY, JOBS` are parameters which can be used as `add -com n/Garena i/Gaming j/Game developer`.
+  e.g. in `add -com n/COMPANY_NAME i/INDUSTRY... j/JOB_TITLES...`, `COMPANY_NAME, INDUSTRY, JOB_TITLES` are parameters
+   which can be used as `add -com n/Garena i/Gaming j/Game developer`.

 * Items in square brackets are optional.<br>
   e.g `add -int n/COMPANY_NAME j/JOB_TITLE [i/INDUSTRY] [p/PERIOD] [w/WAGE] [r/REQUIREMENT]...` can be used as <br/> `add -int n/Google j/Software Engineer i/Software
 `.

-* Items with `…`​ after them can be used multiple times including zero times.<br>
+* Items with `...`​ after them can be used multiple times including zero times.<br>
   e.g. `[r/REQUIREMENT]...` can be used as `r/Rust`, `r/React native r/JavaScript` etc.

 * Parameters can be in any order.<br>